 Should I fry or bake the eggplant for the best result?

-Frying the eggplant gives each piece a crispy, crunchy flavor that can’t be replaced by baking.
+Frying the breaded eggplant slices gives each piece a crispy, crunchy flavor that can’t be replaced by baking.

 Serve it alone or on top of your favorite pasta.

 You’ll need two large eggplants cut into thick slices, about an inch.

 Hot oil.
 I use both canola and olive oils together for this particular recipe.

 A beaten egg or two.